Peace at home, peace in the world!

 * The award winner magnificent Museum of Anatolian Civilizations which will take you deep into the Paleolithic Age and gradually walk you to our times with impressive displays, the most important ones being from Neolithic Catalhoyuk site.

-* The Citadel of Ankara which overlooks the city and embraces some old neighborhoods from late Ottoman Empire, a great site for enthusiasts of photography.
+* The Citadel of Ankara which overlooks the city and embraces some old neighborhoods from the late Ottoman Empire, a great site for enthusiasts of photography.

 *The Ataturk Mausoleum is the eternal resting place of Ataturk, the founder of the Republic of Turkey.
 It was finished in 1953 and Ataturk's casket was transferred here.
 The Mausoleum is adorned with statues, reliefs, and embellishments created by many of Turkey's artists.
 The Mausoleum is gracefully adorned with and relief's and also has a museum section where Ataturk's personal belongings are displayed.